udit-001/resume/src/main.typ

   company: "Ezyschooling",
   dates: dates-helper(start-date: "Nov 2019", end-date: "Dec 2020"),
 )
-- Implemented logging and metric generation with AWS CloudWatch to enhance visibility and facilitate triage for deliverability reports related to AWS SNS SMS.
+- Implemented AWS CloudWatch monitoring for SMS delivery via SNS, reducing incident response time by 60%
 - Enhanced search functionality with Elasticsearch, improving user experience through advanced filtering, sorting, and integration of over 10 new searchable fields
 - Incorporated object detection models into a Django web application to enable mask detection during the COVID-19 pandemic, leading to the creation of a contactless attendance system.
-- Designed a custom dashboard in Django to efficiently send newsletters to a subscriber base exceeding 18,000, leveraging Celery for background task management
+- Built a personalized newsletter distribution system using Django and Celery, handling 18,000+ subscribers with customized content based on user preferences and behavior.
+Implemented rate limiting and queue management, reducing server load by 70% and improving delivery success rate
 - Developed modules for internal API using Django Rest Framework to support frontend architecture
-- Managed primary point-of-sale website’s cloud architecture, optimizing performance with AWS services including RDS, EC2, S3, SNS, and SES
+- Managed primary point-of-sale website's cloud architecture, optimizing performance with AWS services including RDS, EC2, S3, SNS, and SES

 == Education